 Applying a weed and feed product to your lawn may seem like a perfect way to kill two birds with one stone.
-Not only are you able to get rid of pesky weeds, but the fertilizer contained in the product also will help the grass to thrive.
-Weed and feed products aren't ideal for all situations, though, and may cause some problems if you plan to reseed the lawn soon after their application.
+Not only are you able to get rid of pesky weeds, but the fertilizer contained in the product will also help the grass thrive.
+Weed and feed products aren't ideal for all situations, though, and may cause some problems if you plan to reseed the lawn soon after application.

 What Is Weed & Feed?

 As the name implies, weed and feed products contain both a fertilizer and an herbicide to control weeds while feeding the surrounding grass.
 If the lawn has grass that is already established, this works well.
-Ideally the product should be applied a few weeks after the final frost once the grass and weeds are visibly growing because applying the product on dormant weeds will have no effect.
+The product should be applied a few weeks after the final frost once the grass and weeds are visibly growing because applying the product on dormant weeds will have no effect.
 Apply it periodically throughout the rest of the year as well to keep weeds under control.

 Most weed and feed products come in granule form, and you should apply them to damp grass to ensure activation.
 For best results, mow two to four days before application and apply weed and feed products when no additional rain is expected for at least 48 hours.
 After application, do not mow the treated grass for at least seven days to allow the herbicide time to work.